koryab/ipsum/README.md

  ipsum.py path\to\ipv6_list_file v6
 ```

+ First console argument is "path\to\ip_list_file", and second one is version of IP protocol "v4" for IPv4 and "v6" for IPv6

  1. Read IP list from file.
 App expects that file contents are addresses and spaces separating them.
  2. Start handling addresses.
 If IPv6 address is compressed with "::", unpack it.
 Next step are same for both types.
  3. Convert addresses to binary form.